fdwr/Onnx2Text/README.md

 Dwayne Robinson (FDwR)

 - Converts a binary [ONNX](https://github.com/onnx/onnx) model file to text (which can be edited in any simple text editor) and vice versa.
+- Converts an ONNX model to GraphViz dot file.
 - Converts an ONNX tensor protobuf to text/CSV/PNG/NPY and vice versa.
 - Generates output tensor values (ones, zeros, iota series, random).
 - Exports model tensors to directory of tensor files.